-Source: Virginia Economic Development Partners

 While the poverty rate in Russell County is significantly higher than the Virginia rate, the county appears to be in better economic health than the other counties in the Cumberland Plateau district.
 Proportionately fewer residents of Russell County are in the work force and a much smaller percentage has graduated from high school than Virginians in general.

-TABLE 30

-RUSSELL COUNTY AND ECONOMIC DATA